rajath-optit/Application_python_using-_Kompose_with_Statefulset/README.md

 Each pod in a StatefulSet has a unique identity that is comprised of a stable, unique hostname.
 This identity is important for applications like MySQL that might require each instance to be uniquely identifiable.
 ```

+To convert your Docker Compose setup to Kubernetes StatefulSets using `kompose`, follow these steps:

 1. **Install Kompose**: Ensure you have `kompose` installed.
 You can install it via the following command:
     ```sh